General

 • Transportation fees

-• Any other qualified expense as approved by the Hope Scholarship Board
+• Any other qualifying expense as approved by the Hope Scholarship Board

 Can I use my student’s Hope Scholarship funds to pay tuition at a private school in a surrounding state?